aljedaxi/zettel/pages/diagnosing the system.md

 	  > - HOW? - And how would you achieve this?
 	-
 	  > Bring the sketches ... up to date, in a form that ... ensure[s] that the five vertical linkages [Corporate Intervention, the Resource Bargain, operational linkages, environmental intersections, and System Two] are sufficiently well represented ...
 Does ...
 Senior management have REQUISITE VARIETY to absorb the variety proliferated by the horizontal elements of system one?
+	-
+	  > Make a list of the System Three components ... that means
+	  > Who are those who partake in resource bargaining, the allocation of resources, the accountability loop;
 - On [[cybernetics]]
   collapsed:: true
 	-